jsorrell/Skyblock-datapack/README.md

 # Added recipes
 - Cobble in a blast furnace creates blackstone
 - A nether star in a blast furnace creates netherrite
+- A nether wart block in a blast furnace create netherrack
 - Gold blocks around an apple makes a notch apple
 - There's a small chance to catch an elytra as fishing treasure